wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 That is the basics of the pop-up.

 The last thing we will cover is how to use the popup to ask questions in series.

-For example let's say someone is going through a form and you want to popup something and ask three pieces of data before they can continue.
+For example, let's say someone is going through a form and you want to popup something and ask three pieces of data before they can continue.

 Let's say we had an array of questions like you see in the image below.